• Skip to primary navigation

 • Remove the herb bundle from the braising liquid and discard.
 Gently skim the fat off the liquid in the pan and discard.
 Squeeze the cloves out of the garlic head in the liquid and discard the skin.
 Place the Dutch oven over medium high heat and bring the liquid to a rolling boil.
 Reduce to a simmer and cook, stirring occasionally, until liquid is reduced by half.

-• Spoon sauce over roast and serve with mashed potatoes and roasted veggies.
+• Server roast and any extra sauce with mashed potatoes and roasted veggies.

 Notes